i-a-n/Code-Themer/README.md

-# love your code editor
+# Love Your Code Editor
 Get a theme you love for your code editor.
-Use Octotint to build it.
+Use Code Themer to build it.

 ![screenshot](docs/interface-screenshot.png)